fylobc/fylobc.github.io/_parts/Part_0.md

 "You have your own social media, right?
 Like a member-only version of Slack?"
 Lisa asked.

 "Yes, Delphi -- like the oracle," Greta answered.
-"It's a kind of bulletin board for the island, where people can make announcements, post notes, request help," Greta explained.
+"It's a kind of bulletin board for the island, where people can make announcements, post notes, request help."

 "Is it anonymous?"
 Suhil asked.